weslambert/velocistack/README.md

 ### Authentication
 Currently, authentication occurs through Velociraptor.
-It proxies all other services.
+It proxies all other services, except for Zinc (if enabled).

 `User: admin`